 Fetch — 3.1/5

 Score as of July 2026.
-Underwritten by XL Specialty (AXA XL), AM Best A+ affirmed October 2025 — and not part of the Doubtless group, despite what community lists claim.
+Current U.S. business is underwritten by AXIS Insurance Company, AM Best A (Excellent), affirmed August 28, 2025 — and Fetch is not part of the Doubtless group, despite what community lists claim.
 The terms look generous on paper — sick-visit exam fees are covered as a standard policy item, which most carriers don't do.
-The reputation problem is renewal behavior: the community's most consistent warning is rate increases tied to claim history, with slow reimbursements in the same threads — and one owner reports that asking whether something was covered was itself counted as a claim (a single account we could not corroborate; we flag it because the chilling effect is the point).
-Best for: honestly, few situations while the claim-history pricing reports persist — the included exam fees are real value only if renewals stay affordable enough to keep the policy.
+Owner threads allege claim-history-related increases and slow reimbursement, including one uncorroborated account that a coverage inquiry was recorded as a claim.
+These are dated anecdotes, not proof of Fetch's filed rating method or a measured average.
+Best for: buyers who value included sick-visit exam fees and obtain a satisfactory quote after reviewing the renewal-pricing disclosure.
 Full review → our dedicated Fetch review is in production; until then, this is our complete verdict.

 Healthy Paws — 2.9/5